 In the spring of 2003, Boston College embarked on a comprehensive strategic planning process to establish the University's institutional priorities.
 A committee of 200 faculty, staff and students worked to create seven strategic directions to guide the future development of Boston College.
 Following the completion of the Strategic Plan, Boston College and Sasaki Associates developed a long-term (30-50 year) Campus Master Plan in conjunction with the University community.
 Throughout this process, Boston College consulted and worked collaboratively with officials from the surrounding municipalities of Boston and Newton, the Boston Redevelopment Authority (BRA) and the Newton Planning Department, as well as appropriate state agencies.
-In December, 2007, the University submitted its Institutional Master Plan Notification Form (IMPNF) to the BRA, which represents the culmination of these two significant planning efforts and outlines the next ten years of campus development.
+In December, 2007, the University submitted its Institutional Master Plan Notification Form (IMPNF) to the BRA and in June 2008 it submitted its Institutional Master Plan to the BRA.
+The BRA Board approved the plan, as modified by the Boston College Institutional Master Plan Supplement, on January 29, 2009, while taking under advisement for future deliberation by the Authority the proposed 150-bed residence hall for the north side of Commonwealth Avenue on the Brighton Campus.
+This 150-bed project is not under consideration by the Zoning Commission at this time.